GRIMM’s extensive security experience crosses critical sectors, providing clients with immediately impactful security best practices and solutions.

 GRIMM preforms end-to-end security assessments to identify vulnerabilities in Medical IT and Healthcare systems before attackers exploit them

 The healthcare industry is threatened not only by external actors, but internal ones as well.
-Whether it is due to human error, such as fat fingering data entry, disposing of sensitive information in an improper manner, or otherwise being careless, either intentionally or unintentionally.
-In addition to testing workforce susceptibility to phishing or improper file transfer or handling, a skilled team of security researchers, engineers, and consultants to work hand-in-hand in customizing technical and policy solutions and recommendations for clients.
-This helps clients to better understand their security risk by identifying internal and external threats including in the hardware, firmware and software of medical devices, networks and infrastructure, applications, and in the workforce itself.
+These internal threats can be from human error, such as fat fingering data entry, disposing of sensitive information in an improper manner, or otherwise being careless, either intentionally or unintentionally.
+In addition to testing workforce susceptibility to phishing or improper file transfer or handling, a skilled team of security researchers, engineers, and consultants work hand-in-hand in customizing technical and policy solutions and recommendations for clients.
+This helps clients to better understand their security risk by identifying the internal and external threats including in the hardware, firmware, and software of medical devices, networks/infrastructure, applications, and in the workforce itself.
 GRIMM also offers business and industry consultation services in healthcare with robust understanding of this highly regulated environment.